 In 2012, he decides to move to Chicago to pursue his musical dream.

-In 2015, upon graduating with honors from the French International School of Chicago, he is accepted as a scholarship student at the famous Berklee College of Music and New School of New-York, but decides to move back to Paris, where he will quickly be accepted at the prestigious National Superior Conservatory of Paris (CNSM).
+In 2015, upon graduating with honors from the French International School of Chicago, he is accepted as a scholarship student at the famous Berklee College of Music and New School of New-York, but decides to move back to Paris, where he enrolls at the prestigious National Superior Conservatory of Paris (CNSM).

 2016 marks a new turning point in Raphael Olivier’s career, as he is invited to perform with the National Jazz Orchestra at the Villette Jazz Festival, in front of a full house at the Paris Philharmony.
 In the same year, he will release his first film score, composed over the short film « La Fauvette ».